 Devoted to the music of our time, Ms. Needleman has premiered numerous works and has commissioned works by Luis Prado, Chia-Yu Hsu and David Ludwig.
 She gave the American premiere of Brenno Blauth’s Concertino and the West Coast premiere of Christopher Rouse's Oboe Concerto at the Cabrillo Festival with Marin Alsop conducting.
-She is premiering Kevin Puts' Oboe Concerto at the Baltimore Symphony's New Music Festival with Marin Alsop in June, 2018.
+She gave the premiere of Kevin Puts' oboe concerto, Moonlight, at the Baltimore Symphony's New Music Festival with Marin Alsop in June, 2018.

 A Baltimore native, Ms. Needleman attended high school at the Baltimore School for the Arts but left early to attend the Curtis Institute of Music, where she was a student of Richard Woodhams.
 She was a member of the faculty at the Peabody Conservatory of the Johns Hopkins University for twelve years, and is currently on faculty at the Young Artist Summer Program at Curtis SummerFest.